 Keyword Research starts when you type something on Search Box, and it starts showing possible search terms.
 If it happens, that means people are searching for the term, and it can be a potential keyword.

-Though this is not the ultimate Keyword Research tool, it can help you to understand what’s your audience are looking for.
+Though this is not the ultimate Keyword Research tool, it can help you to understand what’s your audience is looking for.
 Google Keyword Planner was the most used SEO Keyword Research Tool.
 But the problem is, it has stopped showing Average monthly searches for a keyword for those who don’t have a running campaign.

-The keyword “on page SEO” has more potentiality of attracting traffic.
+The keyword “on page seo” has more potentiality of attracting traffic.
 But the problem is, sites like Moz, Backlinko, NeilPatel.com, etc are ranking for the keyword “On Page SEO”.
 It’s almost impossible for me to outrank those sites.

 It’s better to go with the second keyword.
 It’s less competitive.

 When it comes to choosing the perfect focus keyword, there is no exact rule.
-You should choose a keyword that has search potentiality and fit to your audience.
+You should choose a keyword that has search potentiality and fit your audience.
 And then optimize your post for that keyword.

 2. Write A Catchy Post Title